funcool/rumext/README.md

       [:div {:class "label"} name])))
 ```

-Or using a special metadata:
+Or using a special metadata syntax, that does the same thing but with
+less call ceremony:

 ```clojure
 (mx/defnc title